PINTO0309/Tensorflow-bin/README.md

 **Older versions of Wheel files can be obtained from the [Previous version download script (GoogleDrive)](previous_versions).**

 Prebuilt binary with Tensorflow Lite enabled.
 For RaspberryPi.
+Since the 64-bit OS for RaspberryPi has been officially released, I stopped building Wheel in armhf.
+If you need Wheel for armhf, please use this.
+[TensorflowLite-bin](https://github.com/PINTO0309/TensorflowLite-bin)
 - Support for custom operations in MediaPipe. **`MaxPoolingWithArgmax2D`**, **`MaxUnpooling2D`**, **`Convolution2DTransposeBias`**
 - Support for Flex Delegate.
 - Support for XNNPACK.